An Introduction to Sadaqah and Zakah

 The

-obligation of zakah applies only to
+obligation of zakah

-community governed by the law of Islam are exempt from this duty.
-The able-bodied amongst them are asked to
+living in a community governed by the law of Islam are exempt from this

-pay to the State treasury an annual, small tax called jizyah in lieu of zakah.
-This payment is in return for security and
+asked to pay to the State treasury an annual, small tax called jizyah in

 other services rendered to them by the state.